 Bridge Builder Small/Mid Cap Growth Fund

-The Bridge Builder Small/Mid Cap Growth Fund aims to provide clients with capital appreciation.
+The Bridge Builder Small/Mid Cap Growth Fund aims to provide capital appreciation.

 BlackRock Investment Management, LLC invests in equity securities with the objective of approximating the capitalization-weighted total rate of return of the segments of the United States market for publicly traded equity securities as represented by the Russell Midcap® Growth Index and the Russell 2000® Growth Index.

 Champlain Investment Partners, LLC seeks capital appreciation by investing in common stocks of medium-sized companies that it believes have strong long-term fundamentals, superior capital appreciation potential and attractive valuations.
 Champlain expects to identify a diversified universe of medium-sized companies that trade at a discount to their estimated or intrinsic fair values.